yuantj/EthicsAssignment/README.md

 * **Topic:** Option 2: Save the Planet "one piece at a time"

-*   Users can run the code in src/main.py
+*   Users can run the project in src/main.py